AuburnSounds/Dplug/README.md

 ### VST SDK

-If you don't have the VST SDK, you can't _make_ plugins with Dplug.
+If you don't have the VST SDK, you can't _make_ VST plugins with Dplug.
 Find the VST SDK there: http://www.steinberg.net/en/company/developers.html

 **If you don't have a licensing agreement with Steinberg**, you can't _distribute_ VST2 or VST3 plug-ins.